volcengine/verl/docs/api/single_controller.rst

 Single Controller interface
 ============================

-  Last updated on 05/27/2025 (API docstrings are auto-generated).
+Last updated: 05/27/2025 (API docstrings are auto-generated).

 The Single Controller provides a unified interface for managing distributed workers using Ray or other backends and executing functions across them.